Pyrroline-5-carboxylate reductase

-The 3 substrates of this enzyme are L-proline, NAD^{+}, and NADP^{+}, whereas its 4 products are 1-pyrroline-5-carboxylate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are (S)-1-pyrroline-5-carboxylic acid, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are L-proline and oxidised (NAD^{+}).
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-proline:NAD(P)+ 5-oxidoreductase.
 Other names in common use include proline oxidase, L-proline oxidase, 1-pyrroline-5-carboxylate reductase, NADPH-L-Delta1-pyrroline carboxylic acid reductase, and L-proline-NAD(P)+ 5-oxidoreductase.
 This enzyme participates in arginine and proline metabolism.